jtarnowska/flyability-qa-automation-test/README.md

 5. Run tests.

 # How to run tests
-By default, all tests are run on Chrome browser, but they are also working on Firefox and Edge (by using an option `--browser_name`)
+By default, all tests are run on Chrome browser, but they are also working on Firefox and Edge (by using an option `--browser`)

 ## All tests at once
 `pytest tests`